open-education-hub/operating-systems/content/chapters/compute/lab/content/scheduling.md

 stored->uc_sigmask = updated->uc_sigmask;
 ```

-Then it places current thred in the `ready` queue and replaces it with the first thread in the same queue.
+Then it places the current thread in the `ready` queue and replaces it with the first thread in the same queue.
 This algorithm (that schedules the first thread in the READY queue) is called _Round-Robin_:

 ```C